gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **defaultMonth**: *undefined* \| Date

 The initial month to show in the calendar.
 Default is the current month.

+As opposed to [month](daypickerprops.md#month), use this prop to let DayPicker control the current month.

 ___